Study Suggests There is a Link Between the Proximity of Fracking Wells and Birth Defects

 To read more about dangerous effects of hydraulic fracking, go here.

-If you or someone you love has been negatively affected by fracking in your area, the attorneys at Simien & Simien can help you fight for your rights.
+If you or someone you love has been negatively affected by fracking in your area, a personal injury attorney at Simien & Simien can help you fight for your rights.
 We can help you determine what your legal rights are and if you are entitled to file a claim for damages.